elm-lang/elm-plans/CONTRIBUTING.md

 #### Goals

-  - get feedback on ideas in a way that *efficiently* uses the time of the originator and commenters
+  - **Division of labor** &mdash; get feedback on ideas in a way that *efficiently* uses the time of the originator and commenters
-  - curate discussions so someone looking over them can quickly understand what is going on
+  - **Curation** &mdash; curate discussions so someone looking over them can quickly understand what is going on
-  - turn talk into concrete actions that can be handled by the community
+  - **Turn Talk to Action** &mdash; turn talk into concrete actions that can be handled by the community

 #### Guidelines